Buying a home

 Buying an apartment or townhouse

-Because this can affect the value of what you’re buying, it’s important you get a full picture of the owners corporation’s activities before you buy and that you know exactly what work is planned and whether there’s enough money to cover it.
+Because this can affect the value of what you’re buying, it’s important you get a full picture of the owners’ corporation’s activities before you buy and that you know exactly what work is planned and whether there’s enough money to cover it.
+Obtaining a report on the records of the owners’ corporation can provide useful insights into the financial position of the owners’ corporation, and particular issues that have emerged in the running of the owners’ corporation.
+Your solicitor can organise such a report.

 Builders often raise capital for their development by selling units or townhouses before they’re built.
 This can be a great way for buyers to get a reduced price and even make a capital gain before settlement.